HomeSoftware TutorialReasons and solutions for "Request aborted: Failed to create SSL/TLS secure channel".

-Solution 1: Code level
+Solution 1: Code Level

-Set the code before HttpWebRequest
+Set code before HttpWebRequest

 ServicePointManager.Expect100Continue = true; ServicePointManager.SecurityProtocol = SecurityProtocolType.Tls12 | SecurityProtocolType.Tls11 | SecurityProtocolType.Tls; ServicePointManager.ServerCertificateValidationCallback = (sender, certificate, chain, errors) => true;

-Solution 2: System level
+Solution 2: System Level

-Update to enable TLS 1.1 and TLS 1.2 as the default security protocols in WinHTTP in Windows.
+This update enables TLS 1.1 and TLS 1.2 as the default security protocols in WinHTTP in Windows.
 This update provides support for Transport Layer Security (TLS) 1.1 and TLS 1.2 in Windows Server 2012, Windows 7 Service Pack 1 (SP1), and Windows Server 2008 R2 SP1.
-Refer to the official document https://support.microsoft.com/en-us/help/3140245/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-wi
+Refer to the official documentation. https://support.microsoft.com/en-us/help/3140245/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-wi

 Update patch KB3140245

-Method 1: Use the Microsoft Update installation package to update MicrosoftEasyFix51044.msi
+Method 1: Update MicrosoftEasyFix51044.msi using the Microsoft Update installer.

 Method 2: Manually update the registry